Wilmslow Road bus corridor: History

-Bus deregulation in 1986 allowed bus companies to run services wherever and whenever they wanted.
-Prior to this, most bus services along Wilmslow Road had been operated by publicly owned operator Greater Manchester Passenger Transport Executive.
+Bus deregulation in October 1986 allowed bus companies to run services wherever and whenever they wanted.
+Prior to this, most bus services along Wilmslow Road had been operated by publicly-owned operator Greater Manchester Passenger Transport Executive (GMPTE).

 In 1986, the bus operation was separated into a stand-alone company, GM Buses.
 Finglands Coachways started operating their own competitive bus services soon after, capitalising on the lack of capacity for students along the route.
-They were soon followed by other coach operators such as Wall's and Bullocks Coaches.
+They were soon followed by other operators including Wall's and Bullocks Coaches.

 GM Buses fought back by reintroducing conductor-operated buses to the route.
-Ten AEC Routemasters were acquired from London in 1988 and operated on route 143 to West Didsbury, branded as the "Piccadilly Line" after the London Underground line.
+Ten AEC Routemasters were acquired from London in 1988 and operated on route 143 to West Didsbury, branded as the Piccadilly Line after the London Underground line.
 They operated until June 1990, when they were replaced with standard vehicles.
 Larger operators also operated competing services along Wilmslow Road during the 1990s, including Bee Line and MTL Manchester.